 Animal welfare licences

-We cannot change these conditions as they are already set in the legislation.
 Businesses operating with these activities will need to comply with the new conditions, and will be assessed before the licence is granted to make sure they can meet them.

 The new licence conditions for each of the animal activities covered are set out below: